 This week felt a little strange.
 My motivation seems to be withering along with my perceived lack of progress and practice.

 The week finishes pretty poorly with only 1 day of practice out of 4.

 This week, I just tried to power through my motivation dip.

-I practised for a total of 2 hours and found some progress with my new chord changing/strumming learning technique, which was motivating.
+I practised for a total of 2 hours and found some progress with my new chord-changing/strumming learning idea, which was motivating.

 Things needed a drastic shake-up, so I shook them up.
 I changed my mindset from “Progress” to “Process”!